tohojo/bufferbloat-net/content/codel/wiki/Cake.md

 We have been discussing/working on this for about two years.
 Work stalled out on the first two versions in september 2014 (after we hit some major snags also).
 Jonathan could not work for free anymore either...
-As of April 2015, he is now committed to 2-3 months work (via a donation), and we are back to making some serious progress.
+As of April 2015, he was committed to 2-3 months work (via a donation), and we made some serious progress.

 At line (native) rate cake uses more cpu than what fq\_codel does.